 The title ‘Institutions by Artists’ hints at the mutability of relations among artists and other art professionals within the bounds of what remained largely undissected that weekend: ‘the institution’.
 The closest the conference came to tackling the term was during the opening plenary, when the artist, and programming chair of the conference, Kristina Lee Podesva offered another way of looking at the institution through the work of the Portuguese anthropologist João de Pina-Cabral.
 Departing from de Pina-Cabral’s idea that institutions are not static organisations but representative of relational processes of sociality, Podesva described the practice of ‘institutions by artists’ as ‘a discursive formation that wrests the institution of art from the gallery and museum, and relocates it in the field of relations among artists living and working in the world’.

-In pluralising the institution as well as
+pluralising the institution as well as the artist, this

-practices that question this singular institution.
+question this singular institution.

 What does it mean for artists to embrace the role of the author/producer in relation to ‘the institution’?
 In contrast to the flexibility with which Podesva understands the term, the common use of the definitive article recalls how ‘the institution’ had previously been defined by Institutional Critique.
 In her article ‘From the Critique of Institutions to an Institution of Critique’ Andrea Fraser argues that, as participants in the field of art, we cannot escape the singular institution since we embody and internalise the system that defines what we do as art.
 For Fraser, ‘we are the institution’;2 whereas for Podesva, we create institutions.
 In pluralising the institution as well as the artist, this conference created a chain of allies engaged in practices that question the singular institution, understood as a hegemon that lays out the measuring sticks against which to evaluate success in art.
 This is not to suggest that the convened speakers were coming from marginal positions: well-recognised names such as Anton Vidokle of e-flux and AA Bronson of General Idea lent much cultural capital to the convention.
 Importantly, however, the conference was held under the auspices of the Artist-Run Centres and Collectives Conference (ARCA), an organisation that represents approximately 170 artist-run centres and collectives in Canada.
 Mainly attended by artists taking on additional roles as administrators, curators or writers across these institutions, the atmosphere at the conference was indeed one that fostered the building of relationships and alliances.